-London teen deaths: Fatal stabbing of boy, 16, is 30th teenage homicide in 2021
+London teen deaths: Fatal stabbing of boy is 30th teenage homicide in 2021

 - Published